php-coder/togglz-spring-boot/README.md

 ### Spring Security

 The Spring Security sample is a web application demonstrating enabling/disabling features based on various users.
+The admin console is only accessable by admin users as configured via the feature-admin-authority application property.

 Run `./gradlew clean :togglz-spring-boot-sample-spring-security:bootRun`